IP Paris

 Program:

-This course is taught by Ada Diaconescu.
+This course is taught by Matthieu Labeau.

 Text mining is a progressing and challenging domain.
 For example, a lot of efforts have been recently dedicated to the development of methods able to analyze opinion data available on the social Web.
 The first objective of this course is to tackle the different methods of language processing and machine learning underlying text and opinion mining.
 During this course, the students will acquire theoretical and technical skill on advanced machine learning methods and natural language processing.
 This course is designed for students who will be attending classes and labs.
 The techniques and concepts that will be studied include: -natural language pre-processing : tokenization, part-of-speech tagging, document representation and word embeddings techniques -natural language resources : lexicons, wordnet and framenet -text clustering and text categorization : advanced machine learning methods such as deep learning, hidden markov models, etc.